photonixapp/photonix/README.md

     mkdir -p  data/photos

 We've by default picked uid and gid `2000` for the photonix container to run as.
-If that causes conflicts on your system or you'd like to change that to match ownership of your photos directory, change ARG UID and ARG GID in your docker-compose.yml file to suit.
+If that causes conflicts on your system or you'd like to change that to match ownership of your photos directory, change the `user` line in your docker-compose and ARG UID and ARG GID in your Dockerfile (and rebuild) file to suit.

 Bring up Docker Compose which will pull and run the required Docker images.